Visya/sparis/readme.md

 # Spåris

-A better and easier way to request compensation from SL after a bus or metro arrives late
+A better and easier way to request compensation from SL if a bus, metro or pendeltåg arrives late.

 [![Watch the video](.github/thumbnail.png)](https://www.youtube.com/watch?v=zg6lYpeCK8g)